Creating a cloud server in a region¶

 Beyond a general preference for a region, working in the cloud means that you need not be concerned with selecting among the hundreds or thousands of physical servers available in that region.

 When you request the creation of a new cloud server, your request describes the initial resources that you want to make available to that server.
 We use that description to choose an appropriate physical host for your server.

 - If you use the Cloud Control Panel to create your new server, you describe your requirements by choosing a region, an image, and a flavor class, and then moving the slider up toward the maximum or down toward the minimum resource levels for that class.

 - If you use an SDK, you begin describing your new server by authenticating at an API endpoint (which identifies a region), and then choosing an image and a flavor, as shown at Quickstart for Cloud Servers.

 No matter how you submit your request to create a server, the resources described in the request determine the placement of your server on a physical host capable of providing those resources.
-For example, the three figures below demonstrate using the Cloud Control Panel to describe the resources needed for a 1 GB standard instance of a cloud server in the Standard flavor class, running Ubuntu in the DFW region.
+For example, the three figures below demonstrate using the Cloud Control Panel to describe the resources needed for a 1 GB standard instance of a cloud server in the Standard flavor class, running the Ubuntu operating system in the DFW region.

 Step 1: Server Details